On efficiently solvable cases of Quantum k-SAT: Quantum SAT and parameterized algorithms

 In particular, this family satisfies the preconditions for Theorem~\ref{theorem} and yields an {exponential} separation between radius and foundation size ($\Theta(t)$ and $O(k)$, respectively) versus the number of vertices and edges ($\Theta[(k-1)^t]$ for constant $k\geq 3$).
-Thus, via the runtime of Equation~(\ref{eqn:runtime}), our algorithm runs in polynomial time on crash (i.e. time $\operatorname{poly}(|V(C_{t,k})|,|E(C_{t,k})|)$), whereas brute force diagonalization would require exponential time in $|V(C_{t,k})|$. \end{example}
+Thus, via the runtime of Equation~(\ref{eqn:runtime}), our algorithm runs in polynomial time on crash (i.e. time $\operatorname{poly}(|V(C_{t,k})|,|E(C_{t,k})|)$), whereas brute force diagonalization would require exponential time in $|V(C_{t,k})|$.
+Intuitively, one may think of crash hypergraphs as a hypergraph-version of trees; a crash hypergraph ``starts small'' (has a small foundation, corresponding to a tree root), and then rapidly expands ``horizontally'', resulting a hypergraph whose ``depth'' is short relative to the number of vertices (just as the depth of a complete binary tree is logarithmic in the size of the tree).
+Whether such hypergraphs are physically relevant is not clear; here, this family is presented primarily as a proof of concept demonstrating that exponential separations (versus brute force) are indeed possible for our algorithm. \end{example}